-The Commonwealth Coast Conference conducts championships in men’s and women’s cross country, field hockey, men’s and women’s soccer, women’s volleyball, men’s and women’s tennis, men’s and women’s basketball, baseball, softball, and men’s and women’s lacrosse.
+The New England Collegiate Conference conducts championships in men’s and women’s cross country, field hockey, men’s and women’s soccer, men's and women’s volleyball, men’s and women’s basketball, baseball, softball, men's golf, and men’s and women’s lacrosse.
 Playoff champions receive the conference’s automatic bid to the NCAA Tournament each year.

 National College Athlete Honor Society